AminaElsheikh/DEFC.Util.RepoGen/README.md

 `DEFC.Util.RepoGen` supports multiple folder structure models that enforce clean, maintainable architectures by default.
 You can define your preferred structure via the `FoldersStructureModel` property in your `RepoGen.json` configuration file.

-Below are the supported options:
+Below are the supported models:

 ---

 ### 🧱 `MODEL_1` – Default (Clean Architecture Inspired)

-Best for most small-to-medium applications that follow the **clean architecture** pattern, separating concerns by functionality.
+Ideal for small to medium-sized applications that follow the **clean architecture** pattern with clear separation of concerns.

-Use this model if you're working on a small or mid-size project, MVP, or prototype where you want clean architecture but don’t need complex layering.
-It offers a fast, productive setup with minimal overhead.

-✅ **Use When**: You want rapid setup, straightforward separation, and a clean layered style.
+✅ **Use When**:
+- You want rapid setup, a simple layered structure, and maintainable code organization.
+- You're building MVPs, prototypes, or smaller-scale systems where full enterprise layering is unnecessary.

 ---

 ### 🧱 `MODEL_2` – Layered Architecture

-Groups the code into classic layered architecture: **Presentation, Application, Domain, Infrastructure**.

-Use this model in enterprise applications where layering improves collaboration, testing, and scalability.
-Ideal for large teams working across separate domains or microservices.
+Follows a classic **layered architecture** with distinct separation between **Presentation**, **Application**, **Domain**, and **Infrastructure**.

-✅ **Use When**: You're working on enterprise or scalable apps with well-defined **domain and infrastructure separation**.
+✅ **Use When**:
+- You're building scalable, enterprise-level applications with well-defined layers.
+- Collaboration, modular testing, and separation of domain logic are priorities — especially for large teams or multi-service environments.

 ---

 ### 🧱 `MODEL_3` – Hexagonal Architecture (Ports & Adapters)

-Implements **Hexagonal (Onion) Architecture**, emphasizing **dependency inversion** and modularity.

-Choose this model if you're applying Domain-Driven Design, building microservices, or want maximum testability and modularity.
-It’s ideal when infrastructure is expected to evolve independently of business logic.
+Implements **Hexagonal (a.k.a.
+Onion) Architecture**, placing business logic at the core and isolating infrastructure via ports and adapters.

-✅ **Use When**: You want **maximum decoupling** and a structure ready for **testing, microservices**, or **DDD**.
+✅ **Use When**:
+- You need **maximum decoupling** between business logic and external systems (DB, APIs, etc.).
+- You're embracing **Domain-Driven Design (DDD)**, building **microservices**, or prioritizing **testability and modularity**.

 ---